Recurring Monthly Revenue and ACaaS

 …And Covers Your Bills in the Short Run Too

 Selling an RMR contract might mean sacrificing some upfront installation revenue, but the total value and profitability of an RMR sale surpass that of an installation-only sale in years 2 and beyond.

-To see how this concept works, let’s look at an example of how profits stack up with a traditional one-time sales approach versus a recurring subscription model.
+To see how this concept works, consider an example of how profits stack up between a traditional one-time sales approach and a recurring subscription model:

 Traditional Access Control Profits

 Consider an example access control project with five doors priced at an average of $2,500 per door.
 According to industry research, average gross profits for access control projects are in the low to mid-20 percent range.
 If your profits are similar, then a typical job would profile as follows:

 - Total Revenue: $12,500